Sachin19/seq2seq-con/README.md

 ## License

-This code is freely available for free non-commercial use, and may be redistributed under these conditions.
+This code is freely available for non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](https://github.com/Sachin19/seq2seq-con/blob/master/LICENSE) for further details.
 Interested in a commercial license?
 Please contact the authors